nothinglabs/openmelt2/readme.md

 The HSLI311 is a 3v part - but the Adafruit breakout includes a 3v<->5v level converter to make interfacing with the Arduino easy.
 Alternatively, [Sparkfun's H3LIS331DL Breakout](https://www.sparkfun.com/products/14480) has been verified to work when used in conjunction with the [SparkFun 3v<->5v Logic Level Converter](https://www.sparkfun.com/products/12009).

-Use of an **Atmega328-based Arduino is not supported** due to lack of adequate interrupt pins.

 ## 1 vs. 2 Wheels
 Open Melt generates signals for 2 motors independent of how many are connected.
 Motor 2 is powered for the same portion of each rotation as motor 1 (trailing 180 degrees out of phase).